Overview

 ### Asymmetric Value

-- Attention has near-zero value to those capturing it (advertisers pay fractions of cents)
+- Near-zero value to those capturing it (advertisers pay fractions of cents)

-- Attention has infinite value to the person spending it (it's literally their life)
+- Infinite value to the person spending it — it is literally their life

 ### Hidden Transactions